sudheeshkatkam/nlpclass-fall2013/site/assignments/a1prob.md

 If you use Eclipse, then after you modify the dependency you will once again have to run `sbt "eclipse with-source=true"` and refresh your project in Eclipse.

-The classes to implement are as follows:
+The discrete probability distribution classes to implement are as follows:

 1. A class that represents a probability distribution: {% highlight scala %}nlp.a1.ProbabilityDistribution{% endhighlight %} that extends {% highlight scala %}nlpclass.ProbabilityDistributionToImplement{% endhighlight %}

 2. A class that represents a conditional probability distribution: {% highlight scala %}nlp.a1.ConditionalProbabilityDistribution{% endhighlight %} that extends {% highlight scala %}nlpclass.ConditionalProbabilityDistributionToImplement{% endhighlight %}

 Each of these classes must store relevant training data extracted from a file of features and labels.
 Each class has two methods: `apply` and `sample`.
 The `apply` method takes an item and returns its probability according to the distribution.
-The `sample` method returns an item from the distribution will likelihood according to its probability.
+The `sample` method returns an item from the distribution with likelihood according to its probability.
 These classes will allow us to interact with the probability distributions is a simple way.

 Note that both of these classes are *generic* in that they are written so that they can work with any type of data, not simply Strings.
 Your code should also be generic.
-This will allow you to work with probability distributions over various types, like integers, characters, Vectors, or anything else.
+This will allow you to work with probability distributions over various types like integers, characters, Vectors, or anything else.
+This will be useful in later assignments.

 ### The `apply` method